Skip to content

 1. Log in to Guance Console

-3. Click 【Add Cloud Account】, choose 【AWS】, and fill in the required information on the interface; if you have already configured cloud account information before, skip this step
+3. Click 【Add Cloud Account】, choose 【AWS】, fill in the required information on the interface.
+If you have already configured cloud account information before, ignore this step.

-4. Click 【Test】, after a successful test, click 【Save】; if the test fails, check whether the relevant configuration information is correct and retest
+4. Click 【Test】, after the test succeeds, click 【Save】.
+If the test fails, check whether the relevant configuration information is correct and retest.

 5. In the 【Cloud Account Management】 list, you can see the added cloud account.
-Click the corresponding cloud account and go to the details page
+Click the corresponding cloud account to enter the details page.

-6. Click the 【Integration】 button on the cloud account detail page.
-Under the Not Installed list, find AWS EMR, click the 【Install】 button, and install it by following the installation interface.
+6. Click the 【Integration】 button on the cloud account details page.
+Under the Not Installed list, find AWS EMR, click the 【Install】 button, and a pop-up installation interface will appear for installation.

 Manual Activation Script

-1. Log in to the Func console, click 【Script Market】, enter the official script market, and search for: guance_aws_emr
+1. Log in to the Func console, click 【Script Market】, enter the official script market, search: guance_aws_emr

 2. After clicking 【Install】, input the corresponding parameters: AWS AK ID, AK Secret, and account name.